JoseRodrigues443/blockedin/README.md

-# decentradin
+# BlockeDin

-Decentralized professional networking and career development social media app
+A Decentralized professional networking and career development social media app built with Web3 technologies